 New to Japanese?

 Wondering where and how to start?
 And what exact things you need to do?
 Fear not.
 This PDF worksheet/checklist lays out all the steps you need to take as a beginner.
 Some are simple ones.
 Others you’ll need to continue doing well until you’re fluent.
 But, they’re all important.

 Why Learn with Japanese Practice Sheets?

 - Free at Linguajunkie.com

-- Get a chance to practice your Japanese
+- Get a chance to practice with Japanese practice sheets.

 - Remember Japanese better through practice (filling out the worksheets)